MicrosoftDocs/fabric-docs/docs/data-development/multiple-data-sources.md

 ---
-title: Multiple data source support in Fabric GraphQL API
+title: Query multiple data sources in Fabric GraphQL API
 description: Learn about GraphQL API support for multiple data sources, and see an example of a query that spans two sources. ms.reviewer: sngun ms.author: sngun